Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 > If you don't want a parameter's automation lane to show as a grid but you do want its value to display as an integer without decimals _and_ you want to use a percentage sign as its unit, it is possible to set a parameter's **Type** to **Float** while setting its **Unit Style** to **Custom** and its **Custom Units** to `"%.0f %"`.

+### Modulation

+For Clips in Session Mode, in the Clip View with the Envelopes section active, Automation movements can be drawn in the clip.
+If a parameter has a modulation mode configured it can additionally be controlled with Modulation.
+Clip Modulation works both in Session Mode and in Arrangement Mode.
+Note that in Arrangement Mode, only devices with one or more modulatable parameters will show up in the Clip's Envelopes section.

+By default, modulation is disabled for parameter objects in Max.
+However, to be feature complete you will want to choose a modulation mode for your parameters, depending on their Parameter Type and their role in your device.

+For parameter objects, you can set the **Clip Modulation Mode** in the Inspector under the **Parameter** properties.
+At Ableton, we usually choose **Bipolar** mode for Float type parameters and **Absolute** mode for Int type parameters, but you can also choose **Unipolar** or **Additive** modes.
+For more about modulation modes and how they behave exactly, see [Parameter Modulation](https://docs.cycling74.com/userguide/m4l/live_parameters/#parameter-modulation).

 ### Saving Parameters

 Usually, users of Max for Live devices expect all devices parameters to be **stored and recalled correctly** with the Live Set or Live preset, otherwise the device is of limited use when customized.